jimbaker/tagstr/pep.rst

 These ``Decoded`` objects have access to raw strings.
 Raw strings are used because tag strings are meant to target a variety of DSLs, such as the shell and regexes.
 Such DSLs have their own specific treatment of metacharacters, namely the backslash.
-This approach follows the usual convention of using the r-prefix for regexes in Python itself, given that regexes are their own DSL.

 However, often the "cooked" string is what is needed, by decoding the string as if it were a standard Python string.
 In the proposed implementation, the decoded object's